 - The wishes of the victim.

 - The nature of the incident including whether a crime has been committed and the harm caused.

 - Ages of the children involved.

 - Developmental stages of the children.

 - Any power imbalance between the children.

 - Any previous incidents.

-- That sexual violence and sexual harassment can take place within the family.
+- That sexual violence and sexual harassment can take place within family between children.

+- Importance of understanding intra familiar harms and any necessary support for siblings following incidents.

-- Ongoing risks to victim, other children, adult students, or staff
+- Ongoing risks to victim, other children, adult students, or staff.

 - Other related issues or wider context.